dpsanders/matplotlib/doc/README.md

 can be generated.

 Furthermore, even if `matplotlib` is already installed on your system, it is *not* possible to build the documentation without first building the
-`matplotlib` package, since the file [../lib/matplotlib/mpl-data/matplotlibrc](../lib/matplotlib/mpl-data/matplotlibrc), which is required during the process, is itself created during the `matplotlib` build process.
+`matplotlib` package, since the needed file [../lib/matplotlib/mpl-data/matplotlibrc](../lib/matplotlib/mpl-data/matplotlibrc) is itself created during the `matplotlib` build process.

 To build the `matplotlib` package, run the command

 	python setup.py build

-from the root of the source tree.
+from the [root](..) of the source tree.

 ### Building the documentation